 Python can be used for Android App Development even though Android doesn’t support native Python development.
 This can be done using various tools that convert the Python apps into Android Packages that can run on Android devices.

-An example of this is Kivy that is an open source Python library used for developing mobile apps.
+An example of this is Kivy which is an open-source Python library used for developing mobile apps.
 It supports Android and also encourages rapid app development (which is a win-win situation according to me!).
 However, a downside to this is that there won’t be native benefits for Kivy as it isn’t natively supported.

 Corona is a software development kit that can be used for developing Android apps using Lua.
 It has two operational modes, namely Corona Simulator and Corona Native.
 The Corona Simulator is used to build apps directly while the Corona Native is used to integrate the Lua code with an Android Studio project to build an app using native features.

-There are a lot of apps such as Chat messengers.
-Music players, Games.
-Calculators. etc. that can be created using the above languages.
+There are a lot of apps such as Chat Messenger, Music players, Games, Calculators, etc. that can be created using the above languages.
 And there is no language that can be called a “correct language” for Android App Development.
 So, it’s upon you to make the correct choice of language on the basis of your objectives and preferences for each individual project.
 And always remember, whatever your choice, it will only expand your skill set and lead to your growth as an Android developer.